What are Webhooks?

 Handling Duplicate Deliveries

-In rare cases — such as a network timeout between our servers and yours — we may deliver the same event more than once.
+In rare cases (such as a network timeout between our servers and yours), we may deliver the same event more than once.
 Your handler must be idempotent: processing the same event twice should produce the same result as processing it once.
-The simplest way to achieve this: before processing a webhook, check whether you have already seen thistransactionRef.
+The simplest way: before processing a webhook, check whether you’ve already seen thistransactionRef.
 If yes, return 200 OK immediately without re-processing.

 Retry Behaviour

-If your endpoint returns anything other than200 OK, or does not respond within 30 seconds, we retry delivery on this schedule:
+If your endpoint returns anything other than200 OK, or doesn’t respond within 30 seconds, we retry delivery on this schedule:

 FAILED in your delivery history.
 You can manually replay failed events from the sandbox dashboard or via the API.